 Doris Eaton Travis—one of four living Ziegfield girls, who was celebrating her 100th birthday—sent a scarf with people dancing around the border.
 Howie Mayer, retired after 42 years on the Aspen Ski Patrol, sent his parka.
 AMP received a flight suit from Colonel Alton Whitley, first pilot of the stealth bomber.
-Submissions came from Oscar Moreno, owner of a valet-parking business in LA, and ‘Mr. Fireplace,’ a chimneysweep in New Hampshire.
-And Mohammad Ali sent an autographed pair of his Everlast trunks.
+Submissions also came from Oscar Moreno, owner of a valet-parking business in Los Angeles, and “Mr. Fireplace,” a chimneysweep in New Hampshire.
+Even Mohammad Ali contributed to the project by sending an autographed pair of his Everlast boxing trunks.

 In mid-May, Ellen brought the clothes to Gee’s Bend, and 39 women used everything from embroidery thread to fishing line to sew the pieces together in two days, in close to 100-degree heat.
 Multiple generations worked together, singing gospel songs and telling stories as they created the 14’ x 28’ quilt that will hang in AMP’s visitors center.